adriangalilea/LambdaTunnel/README.md

 - An account on Lambda Cloud.
 - An SSH key pair that you can use to connect to your Lambda Cloud instance.

-# Fast set-up
+# Fast set-up if you hate security
+_This is only for the brave ones that trust random people on the internet, definitely a bad idea, but thanks for trusting me guys, this is why I do what I do.❤️_

-Open your terminal.
+1. Open your terminal.
-Run the following command:
+2. Run the following command:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/adriangalilea/LambdaTunnel/main/fast_setup.sh)
 ```